Pasadena Media Foundation

 Our Mission to #SaveLocalNews

-To build a sustainable financial future for Pasadena-area news and information organizations, which are essential for democracy to function, and to promote high-quality local journalism within the community.
+We are building a sustainable future for all Greater Pasadena area news and information organizations (essential for democracy to function) and to promoting high-quality local journalism within the community.

 - Alberto Ibargüen, President Emeritus, John S. and James L. Knight Foundation